Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

-Let $\interM{j}$ denotes the module over $U\interinfin$ which is obtained in the scaling limit of the JTL simple modules $\AIrrTL{j}{(-1)^{j+1}}$.
-Suppose we wish to show directly that $\interM{j}$ are simple modules as well over the algebra $U\interinfin$ and that their appropriate completions are simple modules over~$\interchalg$.
+Recall that $\interM{j}$ denotes the module over $U\interinfin$ which is obtained in the scaling (direct) limit of the JTL simple modules $\AIrrTL{j}{(-1)^{j+1}}$.
+Suppose we wish to check directly that $\interM{j}$ are simple modules over the algebra $U\interinfin$ and that their completions $\interMco{j}$ in the sense of the formal topology, see~\eqref{eq:cHilb}, are simple modules over~$\interchalg$.
 Our strategy consists in a few steps: (i) we state that the $\strt_{m,n}$ and $\bstrt_{m,n}$ basis elements of $\interinfin$ generate the algebras of endomorphims of simple modules (as graded vector spaces) over the left and right Virasoro algebras, respectively; (ii) we then recall that the generators $\enrg_{m,n}$ are modes of the interchiral field $\enrg(z,\bz)$ of dimension $(1,1)$ and (iii) finally we use the operator-state correspondence in CFT and identify composite fields in $\enrg(z,\bz)$ and its derivatives that produce the direct summands in~\eqref{JTL-simple-Vir-sum} for a few explicit examples.

 In our analysis, we use the $s\ell(2)$ action or ``global $SU(2)$ symmetry'' of the symplectic fermions commonly known as Kausch's $s\ell(2)$ action~\cite{Kausch} which we denote by $\nSU(2)$.
 The generators of the $\nSU(2)$ in the non-chiral symplectic-fermion theory are